Compassion fatigue: In healthcare professionals

 Between 16% and 85% of health care workers in various fields develop compassion fatigue.
 In one study, 86% of emergency room nurses met the criteria for compassion fatigue.
 In another study, more than 25% of ambulance paramedics were identified as having severe ranges of post-traumatic symptoms.
 In addition, 34% of hospice nurses in another study met the criteria for secondary traumatic stress/compassion fatigue.

 There is a strong relationship between work-related stress and compassion fatigue which include factors such as: attitude to life, work-related stress, how one works, amount of time working at a single occupation, type of work, and gender all play a role.
+Research done among nursing during the COVID-19 pandemic found that active coping strategies, such as seeking support socially and problem- solving, were associated with higher compassion satisfaction and lower levels of burnout, while avoidance-based coping was associated with higher emotional distress.
+Coping strategies were found to predict approximately 25.4% of the variance in compassion fatigue outcomes in this population.

 Compassion fatigue is the emotional and physical distress caused by treating and helping patients that are deeply in need.
 This can desensitize healthcare professionals to others' needs, causing them to develop a lack of empathy for future patients.
 There are three important components of Compassion Fatigue: Compassion satisfaction, secondary stress, and burnout.
-It is important to note that burnout is not the same as Compassion Fatigue; Burnout is the stress and mental exhaustion caused by the inability to cope with the environment and continuous physical and mental demands.
+Burnout is not the same as compassion fatigue; burnout is the stress and mental exhaustion caused by the inability to cope with the environment and continuous physical and mental demands.